lf-edge/ekuiper/deploy/docker/README.md

 ...
 ```

-If you want to configure more options, you can mount the configuration file into Kuiper container, like this:
+If you want to configure more options, you can mount the configuration file into eKuiper container, like this:
 ```
 $ docker run --name kuiper -v /path/to/mqtt_sources.yaml:/kuiper/etc/mqtt_sources.yaml -v /path/to/edgex.yaml:/kuiper/etc/sources/edgex.yaml emqx/kuiper:$tag
 ```

 # More

-If you'd like to know more about the project, please refer to [Github project](https://github.com/emqx/kuiper/blob/master/docs/en_US/README.md).
+If you'd like to know more about the project, please refer to [Github project](https://github.com/lf-edge/ekuiper/blob/master/docs/en_US/README.md).